-The underwriting fees and any selling fees to be paid by the Company in relation to the Offer shall be equivalent to [0.45%] of the gross proceeds of the Offer.
-This shall be inclusive of fees to be paid to the Joint Issue Managers, Joint Lead Underwriters, and Joint Bookrunners and any commissions to be paid to the Selling Agents.
+The underwriting fees and selling fees to be paid by the Company in relation to the Offer shall be equivalent to 0.45% of the gross proceeds of the Offer.
+This shall be inclusive of fees to be paid to the Joint Issue Managers, Joint Lead Underwriters, and Joint Bookrunners.